 Dr. Shah is an expert in ethnic rhinoplasty and has performed over 3000 rhinoplasty procedures.
-Patients seek him out from all over the world for his expertise.
-Patients appreciate that Dr. Shah works with each patient’s ethnicity and takes it into consideration.
+Patients from all over the world seek him out for his expertise.
+Many of Dr. Shah’s patients appreciate that Dr. Shah works with each patient’s ethnicity and takes it into consideration.

 African American Rhinoplasty

 African American represents a wide range of nasal appearances.
 Many patients seeking rhinoplasty of African American origin will describe desiring more definition to the nasal tip, a narrower alar base, and sometimes augmentation to the nasal bridge.

 Often times the lower lateral cartilages or underlying structural support to the nose, is soft.
 By increasing support to the nose, often times the patient is able to achieve improved nasal tip definition.
 Alar base reduction is a complex procedure where the bottom portion of the nose is reduced.
 Often times this will require an external incision.

 While patients of African American origin may worry about keloid formation in other areas of the body, its appearance around the nose is exceedingly rare.
 The alar base reduction will also help to reduce the overall size of the bottom of the nose and improve the balance with the rest of the face.

 There are a wide range of facial features and skin types within Latin America.
 It is critical for the surgeon to have vast experience with working with “Latin” skin in order to understand what procedures are best suited for it.